Thermal Imaging Microscope for Semiconductor Device Failure Analysis

 Sentris employs sophisticated Lock-in Thermography software and hardware to dramatically improve detection sensitivity and fail site spatial resolution.
-Lock-in thermography is a process of automatically and repeatedly powering a device at regular intervals using a laboratory power supply and solid-state relays while the temperature response of the device is integrated and analyzed over time.
+Lock-in thermography is a process of automatically and repeatedly powering a device at regular intervals using a laboratory power supply and reed relays while the temperature response of the device is integrated and analyzed over time.
 Over many power cycles, the sum of thermal images captured while the device is unpowered are subtracted from the sum of thermal images captured while the device is powered.

 Increasing the number of test cycles results in improved test sensitivity.
 Using this technique, hot spots that heat up less than 1mK (0.001°C) and dissipate below 100 µW can be detected.
 Weak sources of heat arising during normal operation of the device may even be detected.

 Cycle Frequency can be set up to 15 Hz.
 Performing lock-in tests at lower frequencies improves test signal/noise due to higher device heatup.
 Higher frequency tests improve hot spot spatial resolution by reducing thermal diffusion into adjacent areas of the device.

 Test sensitivity is directly dependent upon lock-in test time.
 As a test continues to run, lower and lower power dissipation levels can be detected.
 There is no limitation on how long a Sentris lock-in test can be performed.
 Consequently, finding an extremely small heat signature is only a matter of time.
 The image on the left was produced while testing a short on a semiconductor die with 100µW dissipation over a 10 minute period.